JasmineMadi/Database-Systems-for-Data-Science/Assign3.md

 1. Courses at the University of St Thomas, including the department name, and a course description.
 2. Birthdays and emails for the students in this class.
 3. Boston Marathon champions for each year for men's and  women's open divisions.
-Include the runner's nationality and their nationality.
+Include the runner's nationality and their time.
 4. US State capitals, state birds and flowers
 5. HTML colors including their names, R, G, and B values.
 6. Students' grades for each homework assignment in this course.
 Do include the student's email, assignment number, and the grade, but you do not need to include any course information.